 To standardize, the variables of the model were divided at the beginning assets of the period.
 This model is a time series model that is estimated at the level of each company.
-Determinants of earnings quality in econometric models related to earnings quality research have been considered, which have been studied by researchers such as Beginski et al. (1999), Kwon and Yin (2015), Riahi Belkaoui and Al-Najjar (2002), Chen (2004), Cohen (2004); Ahrens (2010); Martinez (2014) and Tedeeva et al. (2023).
+Determinants of earnings quality in econometric models related to earnings quality research have been considered, which have been studied by researchers such as Beginski et al. (1999), Kwon and Yin (2015), Riahi Belkaoui and Al-Najjar (2002), Chen (2004), Cohen (2004), Ahrens (2010) and Martinez (2014).
 Determinants of earnings quality are variables that affect the quality of earnings of the company.
 According to Ahrens (2010), the determinants of earnings quality were classified into four levels: firm characteristics, business characteristics, economic characteristics, and audit quality.